christiandimitri/MPDA18_MastersThesis/FinalThesisPaper.md

 # Conclusion

+*PQ meshes* must show different results from the mere geometry since the planarity of faces should obey the goals in order to fulfil the basis properties of the *planar quad meshes* [@zadravec2010designing].
-PQ meshes are very hard to deal with when the input surface is a free-form.
+They are very hard to deal with when the input surface is a free-form.
 However some algorithms have shown the differences between them and there results.
-Having a conjugate direction field as a tool to control the mesh layout is very yuseful.
+Having a conjugate direction field as a tool to control the mesh layout is very useful.
 Thus generating PQ meshes from curve network is robust as well.
 The two different methods are almost planar after generation since they are extracted from the principal directions.
 The conical optimization has proved its robustness over planar quad meshes.
 By optimizing and combining the methods the last one was to generate planar quads by subdividing a coarse mesh and then optimize it.
 The boundary condition has been neglected, for further research the latter will be taken in consideration while genearting the PQ meshes.